VictorFouquet/NarrowingTS/README.md

 - **Exclusive**: An object can only have one key from a set of exclusive keys.
 It cannot have multiple exclusive keys or any keys that do not belong to the exclusive set.
 - **Combinable**: An object can have multiple keys from a set of combinable keys.
 These keys can overlap, but no additional keys outside the set can be present.
-- **Operation**: An object must either match the structure of an Exclusive object or a Combinable object, but it cannot be both.
+- **Schema**: An object must either match the structure of an Exclusive object or a Combinable object, but it cannot be both.

 This POC aims to model and enforce these business rules by using TypeScript’s type system in a way that prevents invalid combinations and guarantees that the object adheres to the expected structure.